scriptPilot/google-calendar-skedpal/README.md

 ## Example: Timemaps Calendar

 SkedPal supports to fill time maps based on calendar events.
-Downside of this solution is that the required format `Event [Timemap Name]` are cluttering the calendar and the events are not presented anymore within SkedPal.
+Downside of this solution is that the required format `Event [Timemap Name]` is cluttering the calendar and the events are not presented anymore within SkedPal.
 It would be better to have the event sidelined

 Here comes a solution to split any of your calendars into an `Events` and `Timemaps` calendars to be used in SkedPal.